amit751/crash-ci/README.md

 git push local
 ```

-Back to your browser refresh http://localhost:3000/adminadmin/crash-ci, you should see our repository in there. cool uh?
+Back to your browser refresh http://localhost:3000/adminadmin/crash-ci, you should see our repository in there. cool uh? :cool:

 Now we got our Git server up and running, lets move to Jenkins!

-### Jenkins
+### Jenkins :gear:

 * Log into http://localhost:3001/
 * Click "New item" -> select **Freestyle project** and name it "my-app-pipeline".